Islah

-Islah or Al-Islah (الإصلاح ,إصلاح, al-ʾIṣlāḥ) is an Arabic word, usually translated as "reform", in the sense of "to improve, to better, to put something into a better position, correction, correcting something and removing vice, reworking, emendation, reparation, restoration, rectitude, probability, reconciliation."
+Islah or Al-Islah (الإصلاح ,إصلاح, al-ʾIṣlāḥ) is an Arabic word, usually translated literally as "reform" (but contextually referring to "restore"), in the sense of "to improve, to better, to put something into a better position, correction, correcting something and removing vice, reworking, emendation, reparation, restoration, rectitude, probability, reconciliation."
 It is an important term in Islam.
-The Islamic concept of "Islah" advocates for moral advancement through a reformation based on the rudimental standards of the Qur'an and the Sunnah.
+The Islamic concept of "Islah" advocates for moral advancement through a restoration based on the rudimental standards of the Qur'an and the Sunnah.
 Islah is characterised by an attitude of bypassing classical legal works in preference to literature from the early Muslim generations (Salaf al-Salih).
 Islahi ulema oppose taqlid, strongly argue for the necessity of ijtihad and are often referred to as salafis.

 The word is opposite to the word Ifsad, another important Islamic term meaning "corruption".
 It is also used in politics (including as a name for political parties), and is also used as a personal and place name.